-AP® Computer Sci Principles (131311/131312) AP H COMP SCI A/B
+AP® Computer Science Principles (131311/131312) AP COMP SCI PRINCIPLES 1-2

-Duration: 2 semesters Grade Level: 10, 11, 12 Credit: 1 credit per semester
+Duration: 2 semesters Grade Level: 9, 10, 11, 12 Credit: 1 credit per semester

-Course Content: Computer Science Principles introduces students to the foundations of computer science with a focus on how computing powers the world.
+Course Content: Advanced Placement Computer Science Principles introduces students to the foundations of computer science with a focus on how computing powers the world.
 Along with the fundamentals of computing, you will learn to analyze data, create technology that has a practical impact, and gain a broader understanding of how computer science impacts people and society.
+Students who select NOT to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.